SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 \end{lstlisting}

-The snippet of code \ref{executeCommands} shows how to execute commands through the commands api implemented by vscode. in this short snippet the Git extension is called with the clone command.
+The snippet of code \ref{executeCommands} shows how to execute commands through the commands api implemented by \gls{vscode}.
+In this short snippet the Git extension is called with the clone command.
 The URL of the repository and the path onto which the project will be cloned are also specified.

 Alternative to executing \gls{vscode} commands in code, the developer can also define their own commands.
 Common uses for this is for calls through the `package.json` file, enabling users to call the commands directly